 The 2017 season was by far the program’s worst season under Fisher with a 7-6 record.
-The team nearly missing out on a bowl-game, needing three consecutive wins to end that season, which leads us to this year.
+The team nearly missing out on a bowl-game, needing three consecutive wins to end that season, which leads us to 2018.

-In the nearly 40 years since FSU has missed a bowl game, they have had dozens of accolades, as a team as well as individuals.
+In the nearly 40 years since FSU missed a bowl game, they had dozens of accolades, as a team as well as individuals.
 Quarterbacks Charlie Ward, Chris Weinke and Jameis Winston each won the Heisman Trophy.
-35 Seminoles earned Consensus All-American honors in that time period, the most recent ones being DeMarcus Walker and Dalvin Cook in 2016, Jalen Ramsey in 2015, and Nick O’Leary, Tre’ Jackson and Roberto Aguayo in 2014.
+Numerous Seminoles earned consensus All-American honors in that time period.

 Seven players made that list twice: Deion Sanders, Marvin Jones, Derrick Brooks, Sebastian Janikowski, Peter Warrick and Alex Barron.
 In addition, 15 Players have been unanimous All-Americans, Sanders being the only one to do that twice.

 Only five schools have as many or more national championships as FSU since 1982.
-Florida, Washington, and Nebraska are tied with three apiece while Miami has five and Alabama has six.
+Florida, Washington, and Nebraska are tied with three apiece while Miami has five and Alabama has seven.

 Very few schools have had as much success over the past 40 seasons.
 There are schools who have a more storied past and have more well-known traditions, but Florida State isn’t out-shined on the field by many over the last four decades.
 All schools have down years.
-The most important thing for the Seminoles moving forward is to make sure this is just a few seasons, not decades of mostly mediocrity like Notre Dame or Tennessee.
+The most important thing for the Seminoles moving forward is to make sure this is just a few seasons, not decades of mostly mediocrity.